Quick reference guide

 A travel receipt without context is hard to assess.
 Add a note if it relates to travel between work locations, a client engagement, or professional development.

 You do not need a long diary.
-You need enough context for the claim to make sense later.
+You need enough context for review later.

 Make it accountant-friendly